Geo-Trackers/Movidius-NCS-Classification/README.md

 # Movidius-NCS-Classification using GoogleNet & SqueezeNet Graph
 This repo contains set of scripts for the running classification & benchmarking with Movidius NCS.

-Clone this repository inside the sample directory and run the below commands for Image Classification using Movidius NCS
+Clone this repository inside the <b>sample </b> directory and run the below commands for Image Classification using Movidius NCS

 Example Usage: